Castle Rock (Stephen King): Cujo

 Cujo is a Saint Bernard owned by the Camber family and the titular character of Cujo, and is referenced in several of King's other works.
 Cujo is initially a playful dog that is friendly to every person he meets, although rabbits drive him wild.
 One day he chases a rabbit into a cave and is bitten by a rabid bat.
 No one notes much significance to the wound, but as it festers Cujo becomes depressed and occasionally ill-tempered (people think he's just bothered by the summer heat or, as observed by two delivery men, "going bad"), then goes mad.
 He becomes convinced that humans are responsible for his pain, and this prompts him to go on a murderous rampage.
 After murdering Joe Camber and Gary Pervier, Cujo traps Donna and Tad Trenton inside their broken-down car after they come for auto repairs.
 Cujo refuses to allow them to leave, and continually tries to break in and kill them.
 When Donna leaves the car to escape, Cujo bites her repeatedly, though she manages to evade death, and Cujo continues to keep a watchful eye over the car.
 Eventually, Sheriff George Bannerman arrives and attempts to phone in his discovery of the two, only for Cujo to disembowel him.
-Donna impales him in the eye with a broken baseball bat and later grabs Bannerman's revolver and shoots Cujo.
+Donna impales him in the eye with a broken baseball bat, killing him.
 In Needful Things, Polly Chalmers, while at the now-abandoned Camber home, encounters Cujo's malevolent and restless spirit, which chases her out of the farm.

 Norris Ridgewick

 Norris Ridgewick is a deputy sheriff of Castle County, who served under Alan Pangborn and later succeeded him as sheriff.
 Ridgewick serves a minor role in The Dark Half as comic relief.
 He reappears as a main character in Needful Things, being one of those manipulated by Leland Gaunt into helping him drive the town into chaos.
 After realizing his part in it, Ridgewick initially attempts suicide, but instead decides to help restore order and plays a crucial part in stopping Gaunt.
 Ridgewick was portrayed by Zachary Mott in The Dark Half, Ray McKinnon in Needful Things, and Timothy John Smith in the television series Castle Rock.
 He also makes a brief appearance in Bag of Bones and is a secondary character in both Gwendy's Magic Feather and Gwendy's Final Task.
+His arrest of Raymond Andrew Joubert is described in Gerald's Game.